 A. It depends.
 We expect families who can afford to do so to pay the entire cost; minus any merit scholarships the student might be awarded.
 Some families cannot afford the full cost and apply for financial aid.
 If the family is determined eligible for financial aid, the amount of aid awarded varies.

 Q. How is financial need determined?

 A. Financial need is determined as the difference between the cost of attendance and the family's measured ability to pay.
-The formula for this determination is updated annually by the Federal government.
+The Federal Government updates the formula for this determination annually.
 Among the many factors taken into consideration are family size, siblings attending college, income and assets.
 Need is calculated one year at a time, so students interested in receiving financial aid must reapply annually.

 Q. What kinds of financial assistance are available?

 A. Need-based grants and merit scholarships; student and parent loans; campus employment.